-We hope that, by providing an informational toolkit, patients with SCD will be able to better self-advocate for their needs as they transition from pediatric to adult care.
+We hope that, by providing this information, people with sickle cell disease will be able to better take care of their health as they transition from childhood to adult care.